-A distinct feature of the nematic superconductivity is an unusually strong coupling of the superconducting order parameter with the strain~\cite{Venderbos2016}.
-In particular, the strain is responsible for a two-fold symmetry of the second critical field that have been observed in the experiments~\cite{Kuntsevich2018,Kuntsevich2019}.
+A distinct feature of the nematic superconductivity is a strong coupling of the superconductivity with strain~\cite{Venderbos2016}.
+In particular, the strain is responsible for a two-fold symmetry of the second critical field that has been observed in the experiments~\cite{Kuntsevich2018,Kuntsevich2019}.
 The strain can be either spontaneous or external~\cite{Akzyanov2020}.
-We show that the applied centrosymmetrical strain can generate spin vortices in doped topological insulators with the nematic superconductivity.
+We show that the applied centrosymmetric strain can generate spin vortices in doped topological insulators with nematic superconductivity.

-We assume that a local force is applied to a sample of the doped topological insulator, which has a form of disc.
-This force generates a centrosymmetrical strain in the sample that couples with the superconductivity and forms a (nematic) spin vorticity.
-Two types of the topologically different spin vortices can exist in the system depending on the sample properties.
+We assume that a local force is applied to a sample of the doped topological insulator, which has a form of a disc.
+The force generates a centrosymmetric strain that couples with the superconductivity and forms a (nematic) spin vorticity.
+Depending on the sample properties two types of topologically different spin vortices can exist.
 Such spin vortices have a normal core.
-We solve Bogoliubov-de Geunnes equations and show that one type of the spin vortices localizes the Majoarana Kramer's pairs.
-Another type of the spin vortex generates delocalized quasiparticle states with zero eigenenergy, which means an existence of the Majorana flat bands.
+We solve Bogoliubov-de Gennes (BdG) equations and show that one type of the spin vortices localizes the Majoarana Kramer's pairs.
+Near the core of the spin vortex of another type there are no localized zero-energy states.